-St. John's has a comprehensive Child Protection and POVA Policy devised in collaboration with Brighton & Hove Child Protection Team.
+St. John's has a comprehensive Child Protection Policy devised in collaboration with Brighton & Hove Child Protection Team.
 Training is provided for all staff.
-Both the School and College have their own designated members of staff for Child Protection and POVA and they are:
+Both the School and College have their own designated members of staff for Child Protection and they are:

-School site: Mrs. Jane Molyneux - Head of School
+School & 6th Form: Mrs. Jane Molyneux - Head of School